crumeike/PtychoBench/README.md

 **To request access:**
 - Email: yjiang@anl.gov with access request.
-- See the Data Access.md for full details
+- See 'Data Access.md' for full details

 ## 📖 Citation